 Affiliation with SEG

 Meetings should be held at least monthly during the academic year.
 Business may be transacted at these meetings provided a quorum is present.
-The vitality of a Student Chapter is generally proportional to the quality of its programs.
+The vitality of a chapter is generally proportional to the quality of its programs.
 Student programs may be drawn from many sources, including local faculty, graduate students, and representatives from industry, government agencies, and other academic institutions.
-Student Chapters have commonly participated in joint programs of mutual interest with other geologic organizations, and have sponsored special seminars, symposia and field conferences.
+Chapters have commonly participated in joint programs of mutual interest with other geologic organizations, and have sponsored special seminars, symposia and field conferences.

 As SEG is a non-profit organization, registered as a 501-(c)(3) organization under the code of the U.S. Internal Revenue Service, SEG student chapters are prohibited from engaging in any activities where "profits" or surplus proceeds are distributed to officers, shareholders, partners, individuals or others, rather than to the organization for future use for scientific or educational purposes.

-Student Chapter Stewart R. Wallace Funding Support
+Stewart R. Wallace Fund

 Student Chapter funding support is available from the SEG Stewart R. Wallace Fund.
 Wallace was a renowned exploration geologist whose discoveries included the Cereso Ridge molybdenum deposit at the Climax and Henderson Mines in Colorado.
 Read the article from the July 2009 SEG Newsletter about Stewart R. Wallace and his significant impact on the Society.
 Through his legacy, funds are available via the Stewart R. Wallace Fund.
 Active Student Chapters may submit a request for funding for field-based educational activities.
 Applications are accepted twice per year, April 30 and October 31, however a chapter may only be awarded funding once per calendar year.

-Continuity of a Student Chapter depends on having an active Faculty Sponsor, who must be an SEG Fellow, and who provides advice and guidance to the Student Chapter.
-The Faculty Sponsor assures that the Student Chapter functions within the parameters of the SEG Constitution and the SEG Bylaws, and provides a repository for the Chapter's records and funds at times when the host institution is not in session.
+Continuity of a Student Chapter depends on having an active Faculty Sponsor/Advisor, who must be an SEG Fellow, and who provides advice and guidance to the Student Chapter.
+The Faculty Sponsor/Advisor assures that the Student Chapter functions within the parameters of the SEG Constitution and the SEG Bylaws, and provides a repository for the Chapter's records and funds at times when the host institution is not in session.